XBraid/xbraid/docs/Examples.md

             return 0;
          }

-4. **ResetGradient**: This routine must reset the gradient to zero:
+4. **ResetGradient**: This routine sets the gradient to zero.
+XBraid_Adjoint calls this routine before each iteration such that old gradient information is removed properly.

          int
          my_ResetGradient(braid_App app)